 • They can make a word negative

-• They can show repetition
+• Show repetition

-• They can show the opposite idea
+• Show the opposite idea

 Common Prefixes for Beginner Learners